Skip to main content

 }

-Pluto adds an easy way to make instances with the new expression.
-This expression will also call the __construct method if it exists.
+Pluto adds an easy way to make instances with the new operator.
+This operator will also call the __construct method if it exists.

 local Human = {